Modern cinema has a massive influence over many people's lives. But you know what else does? Music.

 Edgar Wright has a very specific style of filmmaking, which Baby Driver put a new spin on.
-Moving away from quick-cut comedies starring Simon Pegg, Wright took a dive into the world of action movies, with Baby Driver replying heavily on its soundtrack as part of the plot.
+Moving away from quick-cut comedies starring Simon Pegg, Wright took a dive into the world of action movies with Baby Driver, which relied heavily on its soundtrack as part of the plot.

 Ansel Elgort plays skilled getaway driver Baby, who suffers with tinnitus following a car crash.
-To drown out the ringing, Baby constantly listens to music on his headphones—even during robberies with criminal masterminds.
+To drown out the ringing, Baby constantly listens to music on the earphones that never leave his ears—even during robberies with criminal masterminds.

 The heist genre is given a musical twist thanks to its intrusive score, amplifying every plot point and emotion.

 The Pianist is technically a biopic, but not of any glamorous pop singer.
 Władysław Szpilman was a Polish-Jewish classical pianist who used to play on the radio before Nazi Germany bombed it all to pieces.

 Roman Polanski adapted Szpilman's memoirs into an epic war drama, starring Adrien Brody in his most incredible and dedicated role, with which he took method acting to new heights.

 The Pianist shows how music isn't just a pastime—it's able to transcend language, religion, race, and even war.

 Music is what gets Szpilman out of an extermination camp by the skin of his teeth, his piano notes extending an arm over the chasm between him and the Nazi officer who allows him to hide in an abandoned house.

 Directed by Asif Kapadia